TheCaptain989/radarr-striptracks/README.md

 #### Automatic Language Detection
 Both audio and subtitles that match the selected language(s) are kept.

 >**Note:** The Radarr language selection 'Any' will preserve all languages in the video file.
-Selecting this profile language is functionally equivalent to calling the script with `--audio :any --subs :any` command line options.
+Selecting this profile language is functionally equivalent to calling the script with `--audio :any --subs :any` command-line options.
 See [Any language code](./README.md#any-language-code) below for more details.

 >**Note:** The Radarr language selection 'Original' will use the language Radarr pulled from [The Movie Database](https://www.themoviedb.org/ "TMDB") during its last refresh.
-Selecting this profile language is functionally equivalent to calling the script with `--audio :org --subs :org` command line options.
+Selecting this profile language is functionally equivalent to calling the script with `--audio :org --subs :org` command-line options.
 See [Original language code](./README.md#original-language-code) below for more details.

 >**Note:** The Sonarr language selection 'Unknown' will match tracks with no configured language in the video file.
-Selecting this profile language is functionally equivalent to calling the script with `--audio :und --subs :und` command line options.
+Selecting this profile language is functionally equivalent to calling the script with `--audio :und --subs :und` command-line options.
 See [Unknown language code](./README.md#unknown-language-code) below for more details.

 *Radarr Quality Profile Example*
 ![radarr profile](.assets/radarr-quality-profile.png "Radarr Quality Profile settings")